nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 It turns out there are two camps of opinions on this, and we found ourselves split on both sides of the fence.

 Both sides have good reasons.
-Published packages are immutable and more permanent than if they were on github.com (there’s no guarantee a package will even have a repo, let alone one on github, and even less of a guarantee that the repo will never vanish) so it's a good thing if we can download them run a version's tests if we want to.
-On the other hand, they use up bandwidth and disk space.
+Published packages are immutable and more permanent than if they were hosted on any public source control like github.com where there's no guarantee that the repo will never vanish, so it's a good thing if we can download from the registry a version's tests if we want to.
+On the other hand, they use up bandwidth and disk space for all installs.

 There are multiple paths that we explored for this.